OpenDSA/OpenDSA/RST/en/Glossary.rst

       table` :term:`slots <slot>` that contain a record.
       Hash systems usually try to keep the load factor below 50%.

+   local variable
+      A variable declared within a function or method.
+      It exists only from the time when the function is called to when the function exits.
+      When a function is suspended (due to calling another function), the function's local variables are stored in an :term:`activation record` on the :term:`runtime stack`.

    locality of reference
+      :to-term: 80/20 rule :label: example use

       The concept that accesses within a collection of records is not evenly distributed.
       This can express itself as some small fraction of the records